-Tapestry artist Diedrick Brackens weaves a dream for Holloway House
+Tapestry artist Diedrick Brackens weaves a dream for Soho House Holloway

-As the Los Angeles-based artist’s new tapestry is exhibited at the Holloway House, he speaks to Osman Can Yerebakan about the multiple creative merits of weaving
+As the Los Angeles-based artist’s new tapestry is exhibited at the Soho House Holloway, he speaks to Osman Can Yerebakan about the multiple creative merits of weaving

 Saturday 26 August 2022 By Osman Can Yerebakan

 When I ask artist Diedrick Brackens to describe the experience of weaving for long hours at his Los Angeles studio, he replies that it’s ‘either like time travel or a long road trip’.
 Brackens has been working on the loom since he started weaving in 2008, during his undergraduate degree, and notes that hours can often pass like minutes when he’s in the zone.
 ‘My mind expands and builds a slippery relationship with time,’ Brackens explains.
 His painterly wall-hung tapestries often depict Black bodies in poses that sit somewhere between dance and acute stillness.
 ‘Weaving an inch may feel like an hour, but then there are moments where I don’t even know how long I have been sitting here, because the sun is in a very different place, or even down.’

 The sense of physicality in the Texan-born artist’s work can be found both in the practice and the outcome.
 On the one hand there’s his own dance with the loom — a balanced waltz and an unpredictable duello — while the figures he creates, often depicted in the act of undefined labour, seem both elegant and determined.
 Brackens’ work is heavily influenced by figures in ancient art ‘in which bodies are depicted in profile’, and his tapestries are also impacted by his home, the American South, and its troubled relationship with the Black body.